 Faith-based films, even the ones with the budget to recreate the Biblical Middle East, rarely lure actors as accomplished as these.
 Fiennes, Firth (“The Hunt for Red October”), Curtis, Harry Potter’s nemesis Felton and others, such as a twinkly Stewart Scudamore, as the fisherman Peter, lift “Risen” into the first rank of films about “The Greatest Story Ever Told.”

 Yes, it’s aimed at believers.
-But Reynolds & Co. avoid the traps of Mel Gibson’s movie and many others by making these times horrifically real, but these Biblical figures and what they were about compelling in their kindness, soft-selling their message so sweetly that even a Roman with blood on his hands will question his Empire, his religion and his way of living before all is said and done.
+But Reynolds & Co. avoid the traps of Mel Gibson’s movie and many others, which made these times horrifically violent and real.
+The emphasis is on these Biblical figures and what they were about.
+They are compelling in their kindness, soft-selling their message so sweetly that even a Roman with blood on his hands will question his Empire, his religion and his way of living before all is said and done.

 MPAA Rating: PG-13 for Biblical violence including some disturbing images